Tuwasduliebst/Tuwasduliebst/README.md

 I said,
 "Anyway, thanks for giving me those curtains as a gift for my new Personal Workspace...um..
 Anyway, thanks..."

 I had never seen her speak with such an intensely angry tone, not even during our divorce.
-I realized then that her concern for me was greater in her capacity as a friend than as my X-wife...
+I realized then that her concern for me was greater in her capacity as a friend than as my X-wife. ...</p>